Radio in the United States: HD Radio

 Over time AM and FM analog transmissions have started to become considered to be outdated, because digital transmissions have been developed that provide high quality signals using less bandwidth.
 In the United States, FCC mandates have resulted in analog over-the-air TV transmissions to be almost completely replaced by digital ones.
 In contrast, for radio broadcasting the FCC has adopted a dual analog-digital hybrid approach, permitting but not requiring stations to add digital signals to their existing analog ones.

 In 2002, the commission adopted iBiquity's in-band on-channel (IBOC) technology, branded as HD Radio, as the standard for adding digital subcarriers.
 However, there has been limited consumer acceptance, and few persons have the special radios capable of receiving HD Radio transmissions.
 (As of early 2018 slightly fewer than half of new cars sales included HD Radio capable receivers, and only about a quarter of the cars on the road had radios capable of picking up the stations.)
 Due to limited available bandwidth, AM stations only have the option to duplicate existing programming using the added digital signal.
 Relatively few AM stations have adopted HD radio, and in some cases it has resulted in interference issues, especially at night, as the resulting wider bandwidth can interfere with stations on adjacent frequencies.
 FM stations, with more available bandwidth, can use the digital sub-channels to provide additional program services.
 However, the FCC permits some HD transmissions to also be carried on FM translator stations, which generally have far more listeners than the originating HD signal and reduces the need to buy HD Radio capable receivers.
+There have been attempts to multiplex AM signals using the limited bandwidth afforded them, experiments that the FCC has so far determined to be either inconclusive or unsuccessful.

 FMeXtra is another subchannel service authorized for use in the United States, although that service is generally limited to voice transmissions due to lower bandwidth.